inria-emeraude/son-ens/web/docs/lectures/setup.md

 The installation procedure can be found on the PJRC website (note that it slightly varies between platforms): <https://www.pjrc.com/teensy/td_download.html>

+On Linux, make sure to execute all the steps:

+- Download Arduino (zip or AppImage)
+- add repository <https://www.pjrc.com/teensy/package_teensy_index.json> as Additional boards manager URLs
+- Select Teensy 4.0 as board (Tools -> boards)

-After this, clone the SON GitHub repository: <https://github.com/inria-emeraude/son>
+After this, clone the SON GitHub repository: <https://github.com/inria-emeraude/son-ens>

-Finally, copy the `examples/teensy/libraries/mydsp` (which contains a basic audio DSP library prepared for this course) folder from the course repo in `$ARDUINOPATH/libraries`
+Finally, copy the `examples/teensy/libraries/mydsp` (which contains a basic audio DSP library prepared for this course) folder from the course repo in `$ARDUINOPATH/libraries` where `$ARDUINO` can be seen in ``File->Preferences->Scketchbook location``

 ### Hello World